teteUser/java-jdbc/README.md

-# java-jdbc
+# JAVA JDBC
-Working with JDBC on Java
+Working with JDBC on Java.
+Part of the complete Java course by prof Nelio Alves on Udemy.